dxw/playbook/guides/how-we-do-user-research.md

  - record video using an external camera and Quicktime
  - record your laptop screen using Quicktime or Screenshot

+If research participants might use your laptop or see your screen during a research session, it’s a good idea to create a separate ‘research’ user account on your laptop with things like notifications and browser autofill turned off.

 ### Using a dxw provided phone or tablet

 Use a dxw provided phone or tablet, rather than your personal device, to take photos and short videos during interviews, visits and workshops.